suchandanreddy/sdwan-integration-with-influxdb-grafana/README.md

 Verify homebrew/services is installed before starting the Grafana service - `brew tap homebrew/services`

 Start Grafana service - `brew services start grafana`

-# Objective

-How to retrieve the firewall inspect counter values, store firewall inspect count values in a Time Series Database (TSDB) Influx DB and plot it on to Grafana Dashboard

 ## Resource URL Structure Components